awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_getting-started.md

       The `InvalidResultTokenException` is expected because your function runs successfully only when it receives a *result token* from AWS Config\.
 The result token identifies the AWS Config rule and the event that caused the evaluation, and the result token associates an evaluation with a rule\.
 This exception indicates that your function has the permission it needs to send results to AWS Config\.
 Otherwise, the following error message appears: `not authorized to perform: config:PutEvaluations`\.
 If this error occurs, update the role that you assigned to your function to allow the `config:PutEvaluations` action, and test your function again\.

-## Creating a Custom Rule<a name="gs-creating-a-custom-rule-with-the-AWS-Config-console"></a>
+## Creating a Custom Lambda Rule to Evaluate Amazon EC2 Instances<a name="gs-creating-a-custom-rule-with-the-AWS-Config-console"></a>

 1. Open the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.

-1. In the AWS Management Console menu, verify that the region selector is set to the same region in which you created the AWS Lambda function for your custom rule\.
+1. In the AWS Management Console menu, verify that the region selector is set to the same region in which you created the AWS Lambda function for your Custom Lambda rule\.

 1. On the **Rules** page, choose **Add rule**\.